ubccr/xdmod/docs/support.md

 |---------|--------------------|-------------------|
 | 10.5    | September 03, 2023 | October 31, 2024* |

-**\* Note: CentOS 7 will officially reach end of life on June 30, 2024, and as such so will our official support for el7 XDMoD.**
+**\* Note: CentOS 7 officially reached end of life on June 30, 2024, and as such so did our official support for el7 XDMoD.**

 Supported Operating Systems
 ---------------------------